sconover/wrong/README.markdown

 It relies on [Predicated](http://github.com/sconover/predicated) for its main failure message.

-Inspired by [assert { 2.0 }](http://assert2.rubyforge.org/) but rewritten from scratch to be compatible with Ruby 1.8 and 1.9.
+Inspired by [assert { 2.0 }](http://assert2.rubyforge.org/) but rewritten from scratch.
+Compatible with Ruby 1.8 and 1.9.

 ## Usage ##